th1j5/typst-neat-cv/lib.typ

   top: HORIZONTAL_PAGE_MARGIN - HEADER_BODY_GAP,
   bottom: HORIZONTAL_PAGE_MARGIN,
 )
+/// Length of the gap between individual sections of the level bar
+#let LEVEL_BAR_GAP_SIZE = 2pt
+/// Height of the box of each individual section in the level bar
+#let LEVEL_BAR_BOX_HEIGHT = 3.5pt

 // ---- Utility ----
 /// Calculate/scale the length of stroke elements, as strokes are visual